difference between meteor and meteorite

 A meteorite is a space debris that makes it through the Earth’s atmosphere and lands on the ground.
 It originates from the asteroid belt located between Jupiter and Mars or from the remnants of comets.

-See also difference between kite and eagle
+See also difference between entropy and enthalpy

 Meteorites can vary in size, shape, and composition.
 They are categorized into three types: stony meteorites, iron meteorites, and stony-iron meteorites.
 Scientists study meteorites to gain insight into the formation and history of our solar system.